autoplot/documentation/javadoc/org/autoplot/servletutil/InsertDas2UserIntoVap.md

+# org.autoplot.servletutil.InsertDas2UserIntoVap

-# org.autoplot.servletutil.InsertDas2UserIntoVapAt the RPW Group, we need to rewrite the vap so that the username is known to the Das2ServerDataSource.
+At the RPW Group, we need to rewrite the vap so that the username is known to the Das2ServerDataSource.

-InsertDas2UserIntoVap( )
+# InsertDas2UserIntoVap( )

 ***